Understand prediction field

 The Prediction field uses Zoho's Artificial Intelligence (AI) to predict the value of a field in your form.
 It analyzes the data in your form, then uses machine learning to create a model that's capable of predicting a field value for all future records

-- Identify what data points that you want to use for prediction.
-In this case, the predictors are the "Delivery Partner", "Quantity", and "Product Type" fields (as mentioned above).
+- Identify what data points you want to use for prediction.
+In this case, the dependent fields are the "Delivery Partner", "Quantity", and "Product Type" fields (as mentioned above).

 - Ensure that your "Orders" form has as many records as possible.
 You can have the AI use all the records in that form, or set a criteria to define the records that are to be used for training the model.